Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Introduction

 Here, we present an analytical tight tradeoff relation for the estimation of an arbitrary number of parameters encoded in pure quantum states.
 Additionally, we introduce a systematic approach that enables the analytical construction of optimal separable measurements capable of saturating this relation.
-The structured approach offers significant insights into the interplay between the various parameters, making it possible to optimize the performance of various quantum technologies that is related to multi-parameter quantum estimation.
-As a demonstration we apply the approach to quantum radar and quantify the optimal performance for simultaneous estimation of the range and velocity.
-We consider two distinct scenarios: one involving separable photon sources and another utilizing entangled bi-photon sources.
-In the case of separable photon sources, we provide systematic constructions of the optimal measurement that saturates the Arthurs-Kelly relation~\cite{arthurs1965}.
-This allows us to achieve the highest precision possible for simultaneously estimating the range and velocity in quantum radar with separable photons.
-For the case of entangled bi-photon sources, we derive a refined Arthurs-Kelly relation that quantifies the ultimate precision for simultaneous range and velocity estimation using bi-photon states with any given amount of entanglement.
-This refined relation quantifies precisely the gain provided by the entanglement in quantum radar.
-This application showcases the practical significance and effectiveness of our methodology in the applications of quantum metrology.
+The structured approach offers significant insights into the interplay between the estimation of various parameters, making it possible to optimize the performance of various quantum technologies that are related to multiparameter quantum estimation.
+As a demonstration, we apply the approach to quantum radar and quantify the fundamental limit for simultaneous estimation of the range and velocity.
+We consider two distinct scenarios: one involving separable photon sources and the other utilizing entangled biphoton sources.
+In the case of separable photon sources, we provide systematic constructions of the optimal measurement that saturate the Arthurs-Kelly relation~\cite{arthurs1965}.
+This allows us to achieve the fundamental limit for simultaneously estimating the range and velocity in quantum radar with separable photons.
+For the case of entangled biphoton sources, we derive a refined Arthurs-Kelly relation that quantifies the ultimate precision for simultaneous range and velocity estimation using biphoton states with any given amount of entanglement.
+This refined relation precisely quantifies the gain provided by the entanglement in the quantum radar.

-The article is organized as following: in sec \ref{sec:incompatibility} we introduce the measure of the tradeoff induced by the incompatibility of optimal measurement; in sec \ref{sec:bound} we present the analytical tight tradeoff relation and optimal measurement that saturates the tight bound for the estimation of an arbitrary number of parameters in pure states; in sec \ref{sec:mix} we extend the bound to mixed states; in sec \ref{sec:radar} we apply the method to quantum radar and identify the optimal performance for simultaneous estimation of the range and velocity with both separable photons and entangled bi-photon states.
+The article is organized as follows: in Sec.~\ref{sec:incompatibility} we introduce the measure of the tradeoff induced by the incompatibility of optimal measurements; in Sec.~\ref{sec:bound} we present the analytical tight tradeoff relation and optimal measurement that saturates the tight bound for the estimation of an arbitrary number of parameters in pure states; in Sec.~\ref{sec:mix} we extend the bound to mixed states; in Sec.~\ref{Sec:example} we illustrate the general procedure with three examples: 1) estimating multiple parameters encoded in squeezed coherent states, 2) simultaneous estimation of the range and velocity with both separable photons and entangled biphoton states in quantum radar, and 3) an implementation of multiparameter estimation on a cloud quantum superconducting platform.
+This paper is an extended companion to \cite{prl}.